Undergraduate Minor in Machine Learning

-- Any advanced data analysis courses from statistics, for example:
+- An advanced data analysis courses from statistics

-- A combination of two related courses, from the minor electives page, where one provides an introduction to a field that uses machine learning methods, and the second is in the same discipline and includes a significant machine-learning component.
+- A combination of two related courses, where one provides an introduction to a field that uses machine learning methods, and the second is in the same discipline and includes a significant machine-learning component

-The Interim ML Director of Undergraduate Studies is Roni Rosenfeld (firstname.lastname@example.org).
+The ML Director of Undergraduate Studies is William Cohen (firstname.lastname@example.org).
 Please contact him about eligibility, curriculum, etc. He will also help match students with faculty for projects.

 How To Apply

-Send email to Roni Rosenfeld (email@example.com), include the following:
+Send email to Professor William Cohen, including the following:

 - Your full name